MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/product-overview/release-notes/known-issues-limitations/index.md

 You might also experience restrictions or anomalies in various aspects of globalization because of limitations in other products, such as browsers, database management systems, or software development kits in use.
 For example:

 * You must define the user name and password of the Application Center with ASCII characters only.
-This limitation exists because WebSphere® Application Server (full or Liberty profiles) does not support non-ASCII passwords and user names.
+This limitation exists because WebSphere  Application Server (full or Liberty profiles) does not support non-ASCII passwords and user names.
 See Characters that are valid for user IDs and passwords.
 * On Windows:
     * To see any localized messages in the log file that the test server creates, you must open this log file with the UTF8 encoding.
     * These limitations exist because of the following causes: